-Have one of these sweet, healthy Sugar Cookie Energy Bites as part of your energetic, healthy diet.
-Your sweet tooth and your desire to be healthy can finally be at peace.
-If you love uber healthy, sweet treats, be sure to take a look at my Almost Raw Chocolate Peanut Butter Cups or my Vegan Cherry Vanilla Energy Bites.
+Have one of these sweet, healthy Sugar Cookie Energy Bites as part of your energetic, nutrition-focused diet.
+Your sweet tooth and your desire to eat nutritionally can finally be at peace.

 I was first introduced to the energy bite at my food blogging event, the Chopped Conference, a few years ago.
 To be honest, I had hardly had time to eat that entire day I was so busy!
 And one of the local chefs we invited to come for the reception made energy bites.
 I definitely needed the energy and so I stopped by his table several times.
 And then he gave me his recipe.

 I’ve been toying around with energy bite recipes ever since.

 Interesting enough, I started to realize I had something very similar on my site a few years ago, I just didn’t call it an energy bite.
 I called it a Date Ball.
 Energy Bites are much more hip, and you know, that’s SO ME…so I think I’ll go with that instead.

-I’ve created several energy bites, but I decided I’d like one that tastes like a sugar cookie.
+I’ve created several energy bites, but it was time for one that tastes like a sugar cookie.
 I mean, why not?
 So, I immediately went to work, pulled out my other recipes, and took to the challenge.
 I used cashews and oatmeal to create the foundation and then added maple syrup and vanilla for the flavor.
 Then came a little bit of peanut butter to add the right consistency.
 There you have it.
 Sugar Cookie Energy Bites!

 Not only is this recipe healthy, it’s also gluten-free.
-Here’s a rundown of some of the health benefits of these sugar cookie energy bites, based on their ingredients:
+Here’s a rundown of some of the nutrition from these sugar cookie energy bites, based on their ingredients: